Wisconsin university chancellor says he was fired for producing and appearing in porn videos

 Rothman said in an email to the AP on Thursday morning that Gow failed to act as a role model for students, faculty and the community and mistakenly believes the First Amendment equates to a “free pass to say or do anything that he pleases.”

-“Good judgement requires that there are and must be limits on what is said or done by the individuals entrusted to lead our universities,” Rothman said.
+“Good judgement requires that there are and must be limits on what is said or done by the individuals entrusted to lead our universities,” Rothman wrote.

 Rothman added that Gow served at the pleasure of the regents and was not entitled to any specific process.